vilst3r/auto-dev-setup/README.md

 # env-setup

 Python scripts to replicate personal development environment across any machine with proper packaging and editor profiles and settings.
+Linux machine environment only.

 # Process
 1.